Prostate Cancer

 Biopsies

 A biopsy is the only way to definitively diagnose prostate cancer.
-Multiple tissue samples (typically 12 to 14 of them) are usually collected.
+Multiple tissue samples (typically 12 to 14) are usually collected to be examined under a microscope.

-- Core needle biopsy is the most commonly used test for detecting the presence and grade of cancer in the prostate.
+• Core needle biopsy is the most commonly used test for detecting the presence of cancer in the prostate.

-- MRI-US fusion biopsy fuses, or combines, detailed MRI images with live, real-time ultrasound images of the prostate.
+• MRI-ultrasound fusion biopsy fuses, or combines, detailed MRI images with live, real-time ultrasound images of the prostate.
 An MRI is done first.
 At another appointment, an ultrasound of the prostate is performed.
-Fusion software combines the images from both tests and gives the doctor a detailed three- dimensional ultrasound/MRI view to help guide the biopsy needles more precisely to areas suspicious for cancer.
+Fusion software combines the images from both tests and gives the doctor a detailed three-dimensional ultrasound/MRI view to help guide the biopsy needles more precisely to areas suspicious for cancer.

-- Seminal vesicle biopsy uses a needle to remove a sample of tissue from the seminal vesicles to check for spread of the cancer.
+• Seminal vesicle biopsy uses a needle to remove a sample of tissue from the seminal vesicles, imaged by ultrasound, to check for spread of the cancer.

 Imaging Tests

-Transrectal ultrasound (TRUS) uses sound waves to visualize organs and evaluate them for cancer and other conditions.
+Transrectal ultrasound (TRUS) uses sound waves to visualize organs.
+This imaging test may be used to find possible areas of cancer, assist with a biopsy, measure the size of the prostate gland and guide some forms of treatment.
 During this test, the technician will insert a lubricated transducer (a small instrument that emits sound waves) into the rectum.
-As the sound waves reach the prostate and create echoes, images of the prostate will appear on the monitor for the technician to view.
+As the sound waves reach the prostate and create echoes, images of the prostate will appear on the monitor.

-Magnetic resonance imaging (MRI) uses magnetic fields instead of X-rays to visualize internal organs in the body; the MRI is particularly helpful in showing a detailed view of the prostate.
+Magnetic resonance imaging (MRI) uses magnetic fields to visualize internal organs in the body.
+The MRI may be particularly helpful in showing a detailed view of the prostate.

 Computed tomography (CT) is primarily performed to look for the spread of cancer to lymph nodes and other organs but is not especially helpful at showing details inside the prostate.

-ProstaScint scan detects the presence of PSMA on the surface of prostate cancer cells using an antibody carrying a radioactive molecule that can be detected by single photon emission computed tomography (SPECT).
-It is more accurate than a standard bone scan but less accurate than a PSMA PET scan.
+Such a scan is called ProstaScint scan and it detects the presence of PSMA on the surface of prostate cancer cells using an antibody carrying a radioactive molecule that can be detected by single photon emission computed tomography (SPECT).

-The TNM system is used to classify prostate cancer.
+The TNM system from the American Joint Committee on Cancer (AJCC) is the staging system used to classify and stage prostate cancer.
 The tumor (T) is categorized by its size, including how much of the prostate is occupied by cancer and whether it has spread to adjacent structures such as the seminal vesicles, rectum, bladder and/or pelvic wall; whether cancer has affected nearby lymph nodes (N); and whether the cancer has metastasized (M), or spread, to other parts of the body.
-The TNM classification, Gleason grade group, PSA level and other factors are considered in assigning a stage.Prostate cancer can be described as localized, locally advanced, regional or metastatic:- Localized cancer is found only in the prostate or the closely surrounding tissue.

 Table 1.
 TNM system for classifying prostate cancer